 In the late 60s, Boeing’s resources were stretched to the absolute limit as its engineers grappled with the complexities of its US government-sponsored 2707 supersonic transport, which was eventually scrapped by Congress on May 20, 1971, despite commitments for 115 from 25 airlines.

 At the time the 747 was considered only an interim solution before the world’s air routes were taken over by supersonics but fortunately, Boeing had appointed Joe Sutter, a brilliant young designer, to the project and he was to father the classic of the jet age.

-Mr. Sutter was extremely modest on this role.
+Mr Sutter was extremely modest in this role.

 The 747 was designed at the outset to be a freighter as everyone thought the 747 would be relegated to cargo routes.